-Visit permit holders must ensure that they have adequate supplies of biocide (e.g Virkon S) for boot washing.
+Visit permit holders must ensure that they have adequate supplies of biocide (Virkon) for boot washing.

-Vessels departing Stanley for South Georgia may be asked by the Government to undergo rodent screening by a Biosecurity Detector Dog Team.
+Vessels departing Stanley for South Georgia may be asked by the Government, to undergo rodent screening by a Biosecurity Detector Dog Team.
 Typically, a vessel & cargo search takes the dog team less than 2 hours to perform.